Table of Contents

 Understanding shipping labels

-The above information is critical for getting your customers’ orders where they need to go as quickly as they’re supposed to get there.
 This is especially important if your online store offers more than one shipping option, such as expedited shipping which is significantly more expensive; you want to make sure that customers get what they pay for and expect.

 How to create a shipping label

 In order to save time and money, you can create your own shipping labels.
 In doing this, you can take advantage of various discounts and even have the courier pick up packages directly from your home or facility.

 If you’re interested in creating your own labels but aren’t sure where to start, we’ve outlined the steps to walk you through the process.

 First, you’ll want to go to your preferred courier’s website to create the shipping label.
 You’ll want to fill out the shipping label template, download it, print it, and attach it to your parcel.